 |

-STATIC REMINDERS - GENERAL My current event schedule is always posted on this page as well as my main page.
+Housekeeping Reminder For 2026, I have structured my operating schedule differently, so I am only shooting Wednesdays through Saturdays, giving me other blocks of time to focus on editing and orders.
+So, if you are looking to schedule, please keep this in mind as to availability.
+Note too, my website is fairly comprehensive as to information about how a session works, how to prepare, FAQs, rates, etc., and I always recommend starting there if you are considering a session.
+You can certainly ask about anything you don’t see addressed.
+I do not publish third party print or product rates online, but my session rates are listed, and I do have a reference pricing guide clients can use for planning the output they may want to order from their session.
+I just ask that you browse before we schedule so everyone is on the same page.
+I look forward to seeing everyone out and about with their pets now that the weather is starting to cooperate! ~ Jeanne _____ *** STATIC REMINDERS - GENERAL My current event schedule is always posted on this page as well as my main page.
 If you don't feel like checking back from time to time, you can subscribe to the mailing list.
 I only send ONE email per month (and sometimes, not even that because time gets away from me).
 You can unsubscribe at any time, and I never share with or sell your information to partners or third parties.
-My session calendar fills quickly and in 2026, I may be reducing to only 4 shooting days/week so I do encourage reserving your space about 3-4 weeks out (or more) from when you want your session.
-This allows you the best opportunity to secure your preferred date/time of day and to have sufficient lead time for grooming appointments, etc. Scheduling a rain date is also recommended at the time we reserve your session (no charge to hold the second date).
-I always encourage potential session guests to view my site first and look over FAQs, rates, etc., before reaching out to reserve a space. *** Currently, I have clients scheduled into spring, 2026.
+I encourage reserving your space about 3-4 weeks out (or more) from when you want your session.
+This allows you the best opportunity to secure your preferred date/time of day and to have sufficient lead time for grooming appointments, etc. Scheduling a rain date is also recommended at the time we reserve your session (no charge to hold the second date). *** Currently, I have clients scheduled well into spring, 2026.
 So don't wait until the last minute, please, if you are wanting to get on the calendar.
 Saturdays always go first so if you need a weekend, it's wise to plan ahead.
 In the winter months, only afternoon session slots are available (no mornings - too chilly usually).
+In the early part of summer, it's flipped and sessions are morning only.
+But then I completely pause outdoor sessions in July and August as it's too hot for the dogs.
 Studio is always an option too, and is an excellent choice for that style of portrait, or for temperature sensitive pets (or people) and especially for cats!

 |